 The Marines also have the USMC Combat Fitness Test (CFT) and was the first branch of service to implement such a change to test the demands of the ground-warfare Marine job.
 Read more about the events and standards.

 Physical fitness requirements in the Coast Guard are directly linked to on-the-job requirements.
 Coast Guard men and women who are rescue swimmers, small-boat crew members, etc., must comply with the specific physical standards set forth by their position, but here are the standards for the "Navy PFT," plus 12-minute swim.

 |MALE||SIT&REACH||1.5-MILE RUN||12-MINUTE SWIM|

 View the Coast Guard Fitness Standards.

-This article should help you find the standards you should reach prior to joining the military.
-It is always recommended to never strive for the minimum physical standards when seeking a profession that requires a fit body to perhaps save your life or the lives of your comrades.
+As you can see, there are many similarities and some major differences in physical fitness testing, depending on the branch of service and the job within that branch.
+It is always recommended never to strive for the minimum physical standards when seeking a profession that requires a fit body to perhaps save your life or the lives of your comrades.
 If you are seeking to get back into shape and want to be as fit as one of the above military members, check with your doctor before starting any fitness program.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.